 With the notion of semantic equivalence between wffs, we can also define the notion of a normal form of a wff.
 First, note that for any formula φ , φ and $\varphi \wedge \varphi$ are equivalent.
 Thus we can consider φ itself to be a conjunction, albeit a degenerate one containing only one conjunct.
 Similarly, note that for any formula φ , φ and $\varphi \vee \varphi$ are equivalent.
-Thus we can consider φ itself to be a disjunction, albeit a degenerate one consider φ itself to be a disjunction, albeit a degenerate one containing only one disjunct.
+Thus we can consider φ itself to be a disjunction, albeit a degenerate one consider φ itself to be a disjunction, albeit a degenerate one consider φ itself to be a disjunction, albeit a degenerate one consider φ .